between woods and grasslands in the south-east of the Touraine region

 On a separate plot is a large orchard planted with apple, pear, plum and cherry trees.

-The forest and the lake
+The forest, the land and the lake

 This estate spans 13 hectares of game-filled forest, predominantly composed of oak and conifer trees.
 It is crossed by a long alleyway leading to the houses from the road and the entrance to the estate.